 The Audit and Risk Committee reviews the financial direction of the Association and recommends to the Board initiatives that ensure the finances and financial processes are appropriate for the purposes of the Association.
 It is also responsible for ensuring the Association complies with applicable laws, regulations, standards and best practice guidelines.

 Education Committee

 The Education Committee determines and provides the Association's input to reviews of the Health Training Package.
 It approves applications for accreditation of providers of Continuing Professional Education courses.
-It also develops and advocates policy and position papers for submission to governments, statutory authorities and the community.

 Conference Committee